KSanders04/Zombie-Land-Game/README.md

 ## Description Process:

 In this project, I learned a deeper knowledge in python through trial and error.
 I also learned how game engine make games easier to create.
 A place that I got stuck at was trying to figure out how I can make more zombies come out when 10 zombies are killed.
-It took about a week to figure that out but once i figured it out, it all made a lot of sense.
+It took about a week to figure that out but once I figured it out, it all made a lot of sense.
 In this game, I would love to improve it by adding a health box to the game so that you can regenerate your health back to 100 when collided with.
 Something that I would do differently next time is spending more time on getting power ups working instead of trying to look for the perfect sprite or perfect sound for the game.
 I stayed on track with my game design document up until the wave of zombies.
-I spent way too long on trying to figure that out that i decided to ditch that idea and go with more zombies as you kill zombies.
+I spent way too long on trying to figure that out that I decided to ditch that idea and go with more zombies as you kill zombies.
 I stay on track with my project by working on it everyday and making some progress to it everyday.
 I also stayed on track by making sure i'm focusing on one problem at a time instead of thinking of every problem I have with the game.